Tips From a Police Officer: Safe Holiday Travels and Preventing Theft

 Both in the insurance industry and law enforcement, we see how quickly festivities can turn to tragedy when people mix driving with alcohol, drugs, or even prescriptions.
 Instead of telling yourself “I’ll just have one,” make a plan to get home that doesn’t involve driving.

-Whether you take public transportation or have a friend give you a ride, you can enjoy a party more when you know you will be safe on the way home and won’t risk losing your license to a DUI.
+Whether you take public transportation or have a friend give you a ride, you can enjoy a party more when you know you’ll be safe on the way home and won’t risk losing your license to a DUI.

 See related: We Can All Be Safer Drivers